 The legal remedy that applies to boating accidents is negligence under Florida’s maritime law governing the seas, which has many differences from law on the land.
 Negligence, legally defined, is someone committing an act that a prudent and reasonable person would not do in the same circumstance, which results in harm, death, or property damage to another person.

 Florida law holds anyone who is partially to blame in causing a boating accident responsible for a share of the damages caused.
 Usually, one person is more at fault than the other.
-The law requires that compensation be reduced by the amount of fault each boat operator has.
-The operator who is 70 percent at fault may only claim 30 percent of the damages.
+The law requires that compensation be reduced by the amount of fault each boat operator has, up to 50%.
+If the operator’s fault is assessed to be 51% or more, they are prevented from recovering entirely.
+So, for example, the operator who is 30 percent at fault may only claim 70 percent of the damages.

 The Broward County boat accident lawyer can investigate whether a person had a legal duty of care toward the other person involved in a boating accident and breached that duty by an act or failure to act.
 The breach must be what caused the accident, and the accident caused injury.